The National Assistance Card

 Important

-- The National Assistance Card explains the impacts of a cardholder's brain injury, it does not make a cardholder exempt from the law.
+- The National Assistance Card explains a cardholder's unique areas of difficulty.
+It does not make a cardholder exempt from the law.

-- The National Assistance Card is a community service, not a legal document.
+- The National Assistance Card is a community service.
+It is not an official identity card or legal document.